 The Group's objective is to seek continual revenue growth while minimising losses incurred due to increased credit risk exposure.
+The Group trades only with recognised and creditworthy third parties.
 It is the Group's policy that all parties who wish to trade on credit terms are subject to credit verification procedures.
 In addition, debtors balances are monitored on an ongoing basis with the result that the Group's exposure to bad debts is not significant.

-As at 30 September 2012, approximately 53% (2011: 49%) of trade debtors relates to 3 (2011: 5) debtors.
+As at 30 September 2013, approximately 60% (2012: 53%) of trade debtors relates to 3 (2012: 3) debtors.